peixuan-x/Projects/README.md

-# projects
+# Class Projects

-MSBA class projects.
+All the MSBA class projects.